Rustfahrtagentur/microcad/builtin-proc-macro/README.md

 ## Example

 Let's look at µcad's built-in module `rect`.
-It has the following parameter signature: `rect(width: scalar, height: scalar, x: scalar y: scalar)`.
+It has the following parameter signature: `rect(width: Scalar, height: Scalar, x: Scalar y: Scalar)`.

-Notice that the parameters are all of type `scalar` and not `length`.
+Notice that the parameters are all of type `Scalar` and not `Length`.
 This is because the built-in module is not aware of the unit system.
 The built-in modules are not meant to be used directly.
 Instead, they are wrapped in a module written µcad language that provides units, asserts, default values and multiple initializers.